MIDS-scaling-up/v2/week09/labs/README.md

 data_root="/data/wmt16_de_en/"
 # this is where your trained model is
 "logdir": "/data/models/Transformer-FP32-H-256",

+# we don't have Horovod installed on our Jetson!
+"use_horovod": False,
 ```

 Review the infer_params section at the end.
 This is where we specify which files to use as input to our inference process.
 Note that the default inference file is wmt14-en-de.src.BPE_common.32K.tok .
 That is fine and should give you some reasonable idea about the bleu score of your model, but inference will take a while.
 We suggest replacing it with wmt14.tiny.tok, which is only 10 lines long.